 2. It’s Big

-In the beginning, you’ll easily notice the sound of water draining or entering the tank.
-But this is only if you are in the same room.
+You may notice the sound of water draining or entering the tank if you are in the same room.

 For families looking for a high-performance under-sink RO system that’s not too expensive, we highly recommend the Home Master TMAFC-ERP filter.